the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab3_algorithms/_index.md

 ### Mesh Networks
 We can model the internet at large at a smaller scale by using our Raspberry Pis to create a mesh network.
 A mesh network is a network of devices that connect to each other by propogating messages along the network.
-No one device controls the netwrok.
+No one device controls the network.
 Instead, all of devices contribute equally to the network.
 That way if one device goes down, the network can reconfigure itself and continue functioning.
 Networks like this are useful for distributed tasks like local communication, distributed processing of large tasks, and sensing and responding to changes in environmental factors across a space.